ironbar/orangutan/reports/04_Modeling.md

 061_megatrain: same as 060 but setting infinite time for the episodes
 062_megatrain: same as 061 but increasing memory from 64 to 128, training metrics do not improve 061
 063_megatrain: same as 063 but setting time to 5000 instead of infinite, probably having a small negative reward is good, and all the levels should have the same.
+064_megatrain: retrain 063 lowering the learning rate faster (150k steps instead of 1e6)
+065_megatrain: retrain 064 with 1/10 of learning rate and beta for 50k epochs
+066_megatrain: same as 065 but lowering epsilon from 0.2 to 0.1

 * same as 049 but allowing moving backwards
 * try increasing episode duration to allow diferentiating between kills and episodes without reward